 - Downloadable colouring sheet for kids in Irish (PDF, size 337.1 KB, 1 page)

 - Create a SunSmart Kit and keep it close to the door for when you head out in the sun (JPEG, size 1.9 MB 1 page)

 - Create a SunSmart Kit and keep it close to the door for when you head out in the sun (Irish) (PDF, size 297 KB, 1 page)

 - Factsheet: Playing Outdoor: Skin protection for kids (PDF, size 1 MB, 1 page)

 - Factsheet: Playing Outdoors Skin Protection for kids (Irish) (PDF, size 599 KB, 1 page)

-- SunSmart education slides for staff working with children: Playing Outdoor Skin Protection for kids
+- SunSmart powerpoint education slides for staff working with children: Playing Outdoor Skin Protection for kids

-For more information and to raise awareness of the risks associated with exposure of unprotected skin to the sun contact email@example.com.
+For more information and to raise awareness of protecting skin from the sun to reduce the risk of skin cancer contact firstname.lastname@example.org.